halostatue-archive/rubypython/README.markdown

 Known Problems:

 * Builtin Python methods which require a top level frame object (eval, dir, ...) do not work properly at present.
+* There is no support for passing more complicated Ruby types to Python.

 ## SYNOPSIS:
 RubyPython lets you leverage the power of the Python standard library while